 These birds are talkative and like to mimic human speech.
 Their words are not as clear as other parrots like the Parakeet.
 Among the Macaws, Blue and Gold Macaws are the best when it comes to mimicking human speech.
 The Macaws will whistle and sometimes even scream.
 Their screams can be very loud which can irritate some people.
 They will make the most sound during the evening, the time when they are most active.

 Macaws should be trained from a young age.
-Early training can help to reduce the screaming that they do.
-Training them requires you to build trust and be consistent.
-For the first few days, help them to get used to your voice and the cage.
-Do this by greeting them with the same word every time you enter the room and communicate with them is a good way for them to get to know you.
+Early training can help reduce the screaming that they can do.
+Training them requires trust and consistency.
+For the first few days they’re in your home, help them get used to your voice and their new cage.
+Greeting them with the same word every time you enter the room and communicate with them is a good way for them to get to know you.
 Words like “hello” or “hi” are great because they’ll learn this as a greeting when they see their family.

-The first step to training them is to have them climb on your hand.
+The first step to training them is getting them to climb on your hand.
 Offering them treats with your hand through the bars of their cage is an easy way to build trust with them.
-Once they start accepting the treats from your hands, you can move on to opening the cage.
+Once they start accepting the treats from your hand, you can move on to opening the cage.
 Repeat the same step by reaching inside the cage.
-Slowly the Macaw will build trust with you and climb on your hand.
+Slowly your Macaw will build trust with you and climb on your hand.
 If after two weeks they still will not climb into your hand, you can try gently pushing them up onto your hand.
 Take them out of the cage and continue training them.

-Train them in a room that has a table or perch on which they can sit.
+Training them will be easiest in a room that has a table or perch on which they can sit.
 It’s best if there are no distractions in the training room like an open window or noise from a TV or radio.
-By minimizing distractions it will make training easier.
-The training sessions should be short, between 15 and 20 minutes and can be conducted twice a day.
+Minimizing distractions will make training easier.
+The training sessions should be short, between 15 and 20 minutes and should be done once or twice a day.
 Reward them with treats and praise when they make progress.

-Older children can be trained on how to handle the parrots.
 Sometimes children can be overly affectionate and try to hug and kiss the birds frequently.
 Too much good intended affection can irritate your Macaws.
 If they get irritated they may scream, which can be frightening to your children.
-Children and Macaw should have adult supervision any time they want to interact with your Macaw to make sure that there are no problems.
+Children should have adult supervision any time they want to interact with your Macaw to make sure that there are no problems.

 Macaws need a large bird cage to let them move around and exercise.
 The size of the cage should allow them to fully extend their wings without touching the edges.
 A large cage that is 4’L x 3’W x 5’T will be great for the Scarlet and Blue and Gold Macaws.
 The cage has to be strong to withstand the powerful beak of the Macaws.
-Stainless steel or wrought iron cage is recommended.
+Stainless steel or wrought iron cages are recommended.
 These are very intelligent birds and can learn to open the doors to their cage.
 Because they can manipulate some cage openings, we recommend using a harder to open cage to keep them from getting out.

-A parrot play stand or a large outside perch is also recommended to allow the Macaws to play when they are outside the cage.
+A parrot play stand or a large outside perch is also recommended so your Macaws can play when they are outside their cage.
 A play stand is a large free-standing perch for parrots with places to keep food and water bowls, hang toys and add swings.
-It helps to keep them entertained outside the cage.
+It helps keep them entertained while outside of their cage.

-The food dishes and the water bowl needs to be cleaned every day.
+Their food dishes and the water bowl need to be cleaned every day.
 All the toys and perches need to be washed once a month.
-Replace damaged or broken toys or perches with new ones when cleaning the cage.
-Clean the substrate once every week.
-A deep clean of the cage should be performed every six months.
+Replace any damaged, broken toys or perches with new ones when cleaning their cage.
+The substrate needs to be cleaned once a week.
+A deep clean of the cage should be done once a month.

-Remove all the habitat parts like toys, perches and swings from the cage to perform deep clean.
+Remove all the habitat parts like toys, perches and swings from the cage while doing the deep clean.
 Use a bird-friendly disinfectant to clean the cage.
-Make sure the cage and all its parts are fully dried before placing your bird back inside the cage.
+Make sure the cage and all its parts have fully dried before placing your bird back inside their cage.

 Macaws have high attention needs and need to be handled regularly.
-Single Macaws will bond strongly with their owners and will become needy and affectionate with them.
-They need a lot of interactions and playtime with their owners.
+Single Macaws will bond strongly with their family and will become needy and affectionate with them.
+They need a lot of interaction and playtime with their family.
 Spending less time with them can cause them to be aggressive and possibly have destructive behaviors.
 In extreme cases they can start plucking their feathers and skin.

-The Macaws have high exercise needs and should be allowed to play outside the cage for 2 to 3 hours.
+The Macaws have high exercise needs and should be allowed to play outside the cage for 2 to 3 hours a day.
 Parrot swings, bird ladders, ropes and wood toys are some of their favorite toys.
-Sometimes they may even hang upside down on their toes.
-Having a play stand with various toys for the Macaws will be a good option to keep them entertained for times when you are busy.
+Sometimes they may even hang upside down from their toes.
+Having a play stand with various toys for the Macaws will be a good way to keep them entertained during times when your family is busy.